 Waimauku School, Waimauku, New Zealand

-The Waimauku School places passionate importance over organic agriculture and the care of provisional animals such as lambs.
+The Waimauku School places passionate importance on organic agriculture and the care of provisional animals such as lambs.
 Their ‘Ag Day’ presents the perfect possibilities for their pupils to engage and learn in environmental difference.

-That said, we’re here to provide you with all the information you need know to make an informed decision for your child(ren).
+That said, we’re here to provide you with all the information you need know to make an informed decision for your child.
 So, here’s 5 more honourable mentions of the top primary schools in the Auckland region with 10th decile ratings:

 - Beachlands Primary School